zygolife/Genomics_Workshop_2019/docs/Transcriptomics/RNASeqAssembly.md

 ## Data sets

-Try the data in examples/transcriptome
+Try the data in examples/transcriptome.
+The script `trinity_Rs_scf10.sh` has the following steps to generate a de novo assembly of the transcriptome.

 ```bash
 #SBATCH -p intel -N 1 -n 24 --mem 64gb --out trinity.log